storybookjs/react-native/CONTRIBUTING.md

 ### Responding to issues

 Issues that are tagged `question / support` or `needs reproduction` are great places to help.
-If you can answer a question, it will help the asker as well as anyone who has a similar question, also in the future if anyone has that same question they can easily find it by searching.
+If you can answer a question, it will help the asker as well as anyone who has a similar question.
+Also in the future if anyone has that same question they can easily find it by searching.
 If an issue needs reproduction, you may be able to guide the reporter toward one, or even reproduce it yourself using [this technique](https://github.com/storybookjs/storybook/blob/master/CONTRIBUTING.md#reproductions).

 ### Triaging issues